 "She has to be here," I say.
 "Let's try the other side of the building.
 I did not come this far to leave empty handed.
 I know she has the manuscript."

 We walk across the roof to look for the fire escape on the other side of the building.
 Something sparkles and catches the corner of my eye.
-I quickly turn around to find nothing there but an anxious feeling in my stomach or too much Diet soda.
+I quickly turn around to find nothing there but an anxious feeling in my stomach or maybe this is my stomach reacting to too much diet soda and supernatural speed?

 "What is it?" asks Clara.

-"I think we're being watched," I reply, still scanning the roof for anything suspicious besides us.
+"I think we're being watched," I reply, still scanning the roof for anything suspicious looking besides the two of us.

 "It isn't Rebecca.
 She would have attacked us by now," says Clara.

-"Oh, it isn't Rebecca," I say, staring at the rooftop door or rather, what is crouched on top of the cement doorway entrance/exit.
+"Oh, it isn't Rebecca," I say, staring at the rooftop door.
+Someone is crouched on top of the cement doorway entrance/exit.

 "Oh great," exclaims Clara, throwing her arms up.
 "Here we go again.
-Can't we for once be able to break and enter into someone's home without another bitch already breaking and entering?"
+Can't we for once be able to break and enter into someone's home without another bitch already breaking and entering the same joint?"

 "Let me guess," I say, trying to sound assertive and in control of the situation.
 "You are Oura's little human."